People v. Gutierrez, 2016 IL App (3d) 130619 (December). Episode 273 (Duration 9:35)

 People v.
 Washington, 363 Ill.
 App.
 3d 13, 24 (2006).
 In this case, defendant was arrested at his residence prior to leaving for the Chicago police station.
 First, a significant number of police officers entered the residence.

-The testimony of the State’s witnesses established that approximately 6 to 10 armed police officers entered defendant’s residence.
+First, the testimony of the State’s witnesses established that approximately 6 to 10 armed police officers entered defendant’s residence.

 Second, as to the time, place, and mood of defendant’s encounter with the police, the officers entered defendant’s residence shortly after 5 a.m., after being let in by other occupants.